Kurtág

 Der Coitus als Bestrafung des Glückes des Beisammenseins.

-Coitus as punishment for the happiness of being together.
+Coitus as punishment of the happiness of being together.

 I am dirty, Milena, endlessly dirty, that is why I make such a fuss about cleanliness.
 None sing as purely as those in deepest hell; it is their singing that we take for the singing of angels.